blues/app-accelerators/86-ambient-home-well-being-activity-hub/README.md

 This project builds that hub.
 A PIR motion sensor in the main living area detects morning movement.
 A magnetic reed switch on the bathroom door detects nighttime trips.
 A humidity sensor in the bathroom records bathroom temperature and humidity as telemetry; raw readings appear in each hourly summary.
 Shower and bath inference from humidity spikes is a planned next-step enhancement (see [§11](#11-limitations-and-next-steps)).
 And a small piezo vibration sensor tucked under the mattress pad provides a coarse, single-point vibration signal that serves as a proxy for bed presence — detecting the micro-movements that suggest a person is in bed, but cannot confirm an immobile occupant, and is explicitly not full-coverage bed-occupancy detection (see [§11 Limitations](#11-limitations-and-next-steps)).

-> **Scope re-statement — bed sensor.** The project definition called for a *bed-occupancy piezo mat* at this position.
-This build formally re-scopes that requirement to a single-point *vibration-proxy* approach using the SparkFun SEN-09197 PVDF piezo film element — inexpensive, widely available, and requiring only the resistor voltage divider described in §4.
-The semantic change is deliberate and material: the SEN-09197 is a single-point vibration sensor, not a full-mat pressure array, so the system detects *absence of vibration at one point under the mattress* rather than confirmed bed vacancy.
-An immobile occupant — deeply asleep, post-surgery, or heavily medicated — can produce vibration below the detection threshold and read as "no vibration" even when present in the bed.
-Accordingly, the `no_bed_motion_during_sleep` alert signals a prolonged vibration-quiet period, not a confirmed empty bed, and `bed_motion_pct` in the summary is a vibration-activity percentage, not an occupancy percentage.
-For deployments that require positive occupancy confirmation — fall-risk or elopement monitoring for patients with limited mobility — substitute a weight-based FSR pressure mat or a dedicated medical-grade bed-exit sensor; the firmware's `readBedMotion()` interface, `bed_motion_pct` summary field, and Rule C detection logic are unchanged regardless of which sensor is installed.
-See [§11 Limitations](#11-limitations-and-next-steps) for a full discussion.

 **Why Notecard.** The project description puts it plainly: many elderly patients don't have configured WiFi, others have a router that gets unplugged during cleaning, and others live somewhere — an assisted living facility (ALF) room, an adult child's spare bedroom — where the network changes regularly.
 A device that depends on WiFi to phone home simply stops working through any of those transitions, and the gap in data is invisible to the care team until someone thinks to check.
 Cellular-first means the hub keeps reporting through all of it, with no site IT involvement and no router to pair to.

 <NewToBlues/>

 The Blues Notecard Cell+WiFi (NOTE-MBGLW) adds a second layer of resilience: for sites that can provide 2.4 GHz WiFi credentials, the hub can use WiFi as an optional fallback when cellular coverage at that address is marginal.
 WiFi is not automatic — it requires configured credentials or an open network at the deployment site, but for installations where WiFi is available and stable it reduces session latency and modem energy.
 For the care team, the connectivity model is transparent — data arrives on a schedule, and if it doesn't, that absence itself is signal worth acting on.
-See [Notehub device health monitoring](https://dev.blues.io/notehub/notehub-walkthrough/) for how to detect stale devices.

-**Why Notecarrier CX instead of Swan.** The project description mentions Swan as the host MCU.
-In practice, the onboard Cygnet STM32L4 embedded in the Notecarrier CX is a complete host MCU with more than enough I/O for this sensor mix (six GPIO/analog pins, I²C, UART, SPI), runs the full STM32 Arduino core, and needs no Feather board attached.
-Using the Notecarrier CX keeps the assembly compact, reduces power draw slightly, and preserves Feather slots for future expansion.
-There is no capability difference for this project.

 **Deployment scenario.** This build is sized for a **studio room or compact ALF suite with an adjacent bathroom**, for example, a single-room assisted living unit where the bathroom door is within 4 m of the bed.
 The hub enclosure (roughly the size of a thick paperback) sits on the nightstand at the head of the bed, plugged into a wall outlet.
 From that single location, all four sensors are within practical cable range: